-Up to present, the licensing process for Cernavoda NPP involved the updating of the Final Safety Analysis Report every two years, in view of the licence renewal for an operating reactor.
-New methodologies, computer codes, experimental data, and R&D findings have to be used or incorporated in the updated Safety Report.
-The CNCAN requirements also specify the criteria for quality and validation for both analysis and computer codes, in order to ensure adherence to current standards.
+The regulatory requirements also specify the criteria for quality and validation for both analysis and computer codes, in order to ensure adherence to current standards.
 Tools and methodologies used in the Safety Report have to be proven according to national and international practices, and validated against relevant test data and benchmark solutions.
-The list of codes used for safety analysis for all CANDU stations (the standard analysis tool set) is defined and maintained by the CANDU Owners Group.
-SNN (the licence holder for Cernavoda NPP) is a member of this group.
+The list of codes used for safety analysis for all CANDU stations (the standard analysis tool set) is defined and maintained by the CANDU Owners Group and SNN, the licence holder for Cernavoda NPP, is a member of this group.